giacomolanciano/paperops/README.md

 package, that is included in [`devcontainer-latex`](https://github.com/giacomolanciano/devcontainer-latex).
 However, to ensure portability, it is recommended to copy their relevant source files (e.g., `*.bst`, `*.cls`, `*.sty`, etc.) in the project.

+### Why can't I interact with my Git remote, via SSH, from the devcontainer?

+If the container is automatically created with VS Code, it is probably enough to set the `ssh-agent` running on the host to [share](https://code.visualstudio.com/docs/devcontainers/containers#_using-ssh-keys) the required SSH keys with the container (**NOTE:** it may be necessary to re-build the container).

+However, if the container is started [manually](#dependencies), the connection with the `ssh-agent` running on the host is not automatically set.
+In this case, it is always possible to run Git remote-related commands directly from the host.

 ## Acknowledgments